How are organisations like yours approaching ERP in the age of Cloud? Check the latest ERP strategy statistics…

 So why are organisations so reticent to listen to Oracle and SAP?
 We think that it’s probably because of their relationship with these vendors.

-41% of our respondents described their relationship with Oracle and SAP as either non-existent or poor.
-With 7% stating that they are actively looking to leave the vendor entirely.
+41% of our respondents described their relationship with Oracle or SAP as either non-existent or poor.
+7% stated that they are actively looking to leave the vendor entirely.

 The feedback we’ve received from organisations is that both vendors are damaging their relationships with pushy sales tactics.
-When you combine this with the numerous reports of organisations finding that the realities of Cloud aren’t what was promised, it
+Other organisations are finding that the realities of Cloud aren’t what was promised.
+It

 But what alternatives are there?
 Especially if Oracle and SAP de-support their old products?